 On election night 2016, Joe was on the air for several hours — in prime time and in the morning shows — using interactive maps to demonstrate the results.
-Joe also lead a political team of analysts live on air and online throughout the political season, co-anchoring the station’s coverage of the Trump Inauguration.
+Joe also led a political team of analysts live on air and online throughout the political season, co-anchoring the station’s coverage of the Trump Inauguration.

 Over Joe’s career, he has held the political beat for KWQC in Iowa and WTVR CBS 6 in Richmond, VA.
-That makes Joe one of the few local news reporters in the country to have covered politics in three swing states.
+That makes Joe one of the few local television news reporters in the country to have covered politics in three swing states.

 While in Richmond, Joe was a weekend anchor and extensively reported on the Bob McDonnell corruption trial, the Navy Yard Shooting, and the Baltimore riots.
-Joe also lead his station’s coverage of Pope Francis’ visit to D.C.
+Joe also led his station’s coverage of Pope Francis’ visit to D.C.

 Joe has conducted several headline making interviews during his career ranging from President Donald Trump to Vice President Mike Pence to Vice President Joe Biden.

 Originally from Youngstown, Ohio, Joe attended The Catholic University of America in Washington where he graduated with honors from the Politics Department.
 During college he held internships at CNBC and NBC News.

 Prior to entering journalism, Joe was a White House Intern, a New Media Director in British Parliament, and worked for his Senator and Congressman in our Nation’s Capital.

 In his free time, Joe enjoys spending time with his nearly 30 cousins in the Denver area and checking out new golf courses with friends.